Chart Color Schemes

 Thabeban faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 9.3%, significantly lower than Australia's average of 30.4%.
+The area's university qualification rate is 9.3%, significantly lower than the Australian average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, at 7.7%, followed by graduate diplomas (1.0%) and postgraduate qualifications (0.6%).
-Trade and technical skills are prominent, with 40.5% of residents aged 15+ holding vocational credentials - advanced diplomas (7.3%) and certificates (33.2%).
+Bachelor degrees are the most common at 7.7%, followed by graduate diplomas (1.0%) and postgraduate qualifications (0.6%).
+Vocational credentials are prominent, with 40.5% of residents aged 15+ holding them, including advanced diplomas (7.3%) and certificates (33.2%).

 Frequently Asked Questions - Education